Hastings Seafood and Wine Festival 2023

 JAZZ BREAKFAST - SUNDAY

-If you really want to push the boat out (excuse the pun) tickets for the very popular 'Jazz Breakfast' featuring Liane Carroll are available for Sunday 15th September from the Hastings Information Centre or you can call 01424 451111 to pay by card instead.
-The doors open at 9am and there will be music to entertain you from 10am to midday.
-You'll get a delicious continental breakfast from 1066 Bakery and your ticket will also get you entrance to the Seafood & Wine Festival for both days.
-For the Jazz Breakfast, ticket costs are £19 for adults and £10 for children under 18.
+If you really want to push the boat out (excuse the pun) tickets for the very popular 'Jazz Breakfast' featuring Liane Carroll are available for Sunday 17th September.
+The breakfast runs from 10am to midday.
+You'll get a delicious continental breakfast supplied by Judge's bakery and your ticket will also get you entrance to the Seafood & Wine Festival.
+For the Jazz Breakfast, tickets are £22.50 for adults and £12.50 for under 18s.
+Again, you can get tickets from Judge's Bakery, 51 High St, Hastings.

 Whilst you can buy fish from any supermarket, this event showcases the very best that Hastings has to offer including fresh, locally caught seafood and a range of wines from local vineyards together with an assortment of other goodies from local shops, businesses and restaurants.